Home > Reviews > Douglas Alpine Review

 Motion Transfer

-As someone who shares a bed with a partner, motion isolation is paramount for me.
-The Douglas Alpine did not impress in this area.
-In our lab tests, we noticed the water shake when our sleep testers got in and out of bed, indicating the mattress is not as successful in absorbing motion as similar mattresses, like the Endy Original.
+As someone who shares a bed with a partner, great motion isolation is paramount for me — and the Douglas Alpine did not impress in this area.
+In our lab tests, we noticed the water vessel shake when our sleep testers got in and out of bed, indicating the alpine mattress is not as successful at achieving great motion isolation as similarly priced foam mattress alternatives.

 Cooling